mads-bisgaard/mads-bisgaard.github.io/research.md

 ## Research

+I don't currently work in research but from time to time I get interested in a project and write a paper about it.
+Those papers will appear below.

 ### Numerical Optimization, Control and Statistics

-Working in numerical optimization and real-time control, one of the things I am very interested in is how to ensure/verify/certify that a control algorithm is safe to deploy.
+I currently work in numerical optimization and real-time control, so one of the things I am very interested in is how to ensure/verify/certify that a control algorithm is safe to deploy.
 I have been thinking a lot about this topic and recently put the following paper on the arXiv:

 - (joint with A. Domahidi).
 A risk analysis framework for real-time control systems. [arXiv preprint](https://arxiv.org/abs/2105.12225)